-This is why those entrepreneurs who commission the creation of low-quality articles in massive quantities, or use "spun" articles that are effectively nonsense combinations of keywords, are wasting their time and money.
+This is why entrepreneurs who commission the creation of low-quality articles in massive quantities, or use “spun” articles that are effectively nonsense combinations of keywords, are wasting their time and money.

-So as you can see, beyond just increasing sales, the quality of the content itself has a direct effect on your search engine rankings at the search engines - not just the mindless use of keywords.
+Beyond just increasing sales, the quality of the content itself has a direct effect on your search engine rankings at the search engines – not just the mindless use of keywords.

 A site with highly optimized content which also offers high quality information encourages repeat visits.
 It encourages sign-ups to a newsletter or autoresponder course, which builds trust and increases conversion rates in the long term.